Shih Tzu Pregnancy by Janice Jones M.A. |Last Updated 10-07-2023

 Bringing a litter of puppies into the world is a fantastic experience.
 I do hope if you are here, you've made a conscious decision to breed your girl, and now you may want some answers and guidance on how to proceed.

-I'm always so happy to help out new breeders or even one time breeders fulfill their desire to create a new family of Shih Tzu puppies.
+I'm always so happy to help new or one-time breeders fulfill their desire to create a new family of Shih Tzu puppies.
 In this article, we are going to look at a variety of topics.
-Feel free to read straight through all the issues, or pick and chose those that are most relevant to your situation.
+Feel free to read straight through all the issues or pick and choose those that are most relevant to your situation.

-Dam /Bitch: The terms used to describe the female dog who is the mother of the litter
+Dam /Bitch: The terms used to describe the female dog who is the litter's mother.

-Tie: A mating terms that describe the moment when the male and female dog has mated.
-The "tie " occurs when both the male and female are locked together.
-The bulbus glandis of the male dog's penis swells inside the bitch's vagina, and during this time ejaculation takes place.
+Tie: A mating term that describes the moment when the male and female dog have mated.
+The "tie " occurs when the male and female are locked together.
+The bulbus glandis of the male dog's penis swells inside the bitch's vagina, and during this time, ejaculation occurs.

-Both dogs are "tied together" until this swelling subsides which may be instantaneous to may continue for 30 minutes.
-Typically there is no pain, but virgin dogs may become distressed.
+Both dogs are "tied together" until this swelling subsides, which may be instantaneous to continue for 30 minutes.
+Typically, there is no pain, but virgin dogs may become distressed.
 The breeder can reassure the dogs by being near and holding one or both dogs, so they don't try to break the tie prematurely.

-Length of Pregnancy: Gestation: A typical dog's pregnancy lasts for about nine weeks or 63 days, give or take a couple of days on either side from the time the female ovulates.
-The Day ovulation occurs is not necessarily the day the Dam mates as most girls will ovulate a couple of days before mating.
+Length of Pregnancy: Gestation: A typical dog's pregnancy lasts about nine weeks or 63 days, giving or taking a couple of days on either side from when the female ovulates.
+The Day ovulation occurs is not necessarily the day the Dam mates, as most girls will ovulate a couple of days before mating.

-Nesting: An automatic process that female mothers go through where they prepare for their new litters.
-They may try to create a nest by tearing up paper or built a nest by scratching and digging in a location they deem suitable for giving birth to puppies.
+Nesting is an automatic process that female mothers undergo when preparing for their new litters.
+They may try to create a nest by tearing up paper or build a nest by scratching and digging in a location they deem suitable for giving birth to puppies.